Atharva721/DAA-Project---Path-Finder-in-Maze/README.md

-Path Finder in Maze
+🧭 Path Finder in Maze

 This project is a Maze Pathfinding Simulation developed using Python.
-It visualizes how a pathfinding algorithm works to navigate from the start point to the goal within a maze, using a simple Tkinter-based user interface.
+It visualizes how a pathfinding algorithm navigates from the start point to the goal within a maze, using a simple Tkinter-based user interface.

-Project Overview
+🧩 Project Overview

-The project demonstrates:
+This project demonstrates:

-Maze representation using matrices
+Maze representation using 2D matrices

-Pathfinding algorithm implementation
+Pathfinding algorithm implementation (using backtracking)

 Visualization of the maze and path using Tkinter UI

-It’s a beginner-friendly project to understand basic Python logic, conditional statements, and GUI programming concepts.
+It’s a beginner-friendly project designed to understand basic Python logic, conditional statements, and GUI programming concepts.

-Features
+🚀 Features

-Maze Design: Custom maze layout using 2D matrices
+🧱 Maze Design: Custom maze layout using 2D matrices

-Pathfinding Algorithm: Finds and highlights the path from start to goal
+🧭 Pathfinding Algorithm: Finds and highlights the path from start to goal

-User Interface: Simple and interactive UI built with Tkinter
+🖥️ User Interface: Simple and interactive UI built with Tkinter

-Contributors
+👥 Contributors
 Name	Roll No.	Task
 Atharva Jogiji	34	Maze Design
 Vedika Gajjalwar	65	Path Finder Logic
 Bharvi Kakde	20	Maze UI Development
-How to Run the Project
+⚙️ How to Run the Project

-Install Python (3.x or above)
+🪄 Step 1: Install Python

-Make sure Python is installed on your system.
-You can check by running:
+Make sure Python 3.x or above is installed on your system.
+Check installation by running:

 python --version

-Run the script
+▶️ Step 2: Run the Script

 Navigate to the project directory and execute:

 python pathfinder.py

-Enjoy the simulation!
+🎯 Step 3: Enjoy the Simulation

-The Tkinter window will display the maze and visualize the pathfinding process.
+The Tkinter window will display the maze and visualize the pathfinding process step by step.

-Example Output
+🖼️ Example Output

-A sample window shows the maze where the algorithm finds the shortest path and visually marks it.
+A sample window shows the maze where the algorithm finds the shortest path and visually marks it using color highlights.

-Concepts Used
+🧠 Concepts Used

 Lists and Matrices in Python